Top 6 Reasons Birds Stop Visiting Feeders in 2022

 Their survival is dependent on their ability to know and find natural food sources.

-Weather can be a factor when it comes to the available of natural foods.
+Weather can be a factor in the availability of natural foods.

 When winters are mild or during spring and summer, birds will have more natural food sources available.